CPP has been developed by principals for principals.

 Principal Certification is awarded by the CPP Board, an independent panel of industry experts.

-CPP consultation and CPP Board recruitment
+CPP consultation and CPP Board formation

 The Terms of Reference for the CPP Board and the principles to underpin its operation were the subject of consultation with stakeholders across February and March 2019.

 The paper that framed the stakeholder discussions and a report on the input from the meetings are available below, along with the Terms of Reference for the CPP Board.